The GPG program is assessing technologies in the following areas:

-Six technologies selected for evaluation from the 2016 RFI
+Three technologies selected for evaluation from the 2017 RFI.

 Dual Zone Indoor Shades [PDF - 246 KB] Dual zone indoor shades integrate two separate daylight control strategies into a single unit—an upper louvered blind that maximizes daylight harvesting and a lower roller shade that controls glare and reduces window heat gains and losses.
 Findings available in 2018.

 Phase Change Materials [PDF - 215 KB] Phase change materials can be integrated into wall, roof, ceiling, attic and floor assemblies to improve the thermal performance of the building envelope and reduce air conditioning load.
+GPG Regional Project.
 Findings available in 2018.

 High Performance Circulator Pump [PDF - 217 KB] This technology saves pump energy by incrementally adjusting a pump’s flow speed to a building’s changing demands.
 It also generates useful data by tracking temperature, flow rate, and energy use.
 Findings available in 2018.

 Intelligent Energy Valves for Hydronic Systems [PDF - 213 KB] This technology reduces the power consumed by pumps in hydronic heating and cooling systems by maintaining an optimal temperature difference (Delta-T) between fluid supply and return lines.
 Findings available in 2018.